 - Menveo® is approved for use in people 2 to 55 years of age.

-Two MenB vaccines were approved by the Food and Drug Administration:
+Two Meningitis B vaccines are currently approved by the Food and Drug Administration:

 - Bexsero® is approved for use in people 10-25 years of age as a 2-dose series.

-Many college students have already received a 4-strain vaccine as an adolescent however they may require a booster if their first dose was given before the age of 16.
-The newer MenB vaccines complement the 4-strain vaccine and provide protection against serogroup B disease.
-Since it has only recently been licensed, few people have received MenB vaccine.
+Many college students have already received a 4-strain vaccine as an adolescent; however, they may require a booster if their first dose was given before the age of 16.
+The newer Meningitis B vaccines complement the 4-strain vaccine and provide protection against serogroup B disease.

-HPV: Human Papilloma Virus
+HPV: Human Papillomavirus